Outcall

 The motivation: Outcall enforces a security boundary.
 A subsystem that has no integration test on the wire is a subsystem we cannot honestly say works.
 Code coverage by itself is a weak proxy — what matters is that every layer (bridge, DNS, proxy, agent API, dynamic rules) has at least one integration test that exercises the public seam.

-Current state (verified by grep, 2026-05-05)
+Current state (verified by cargo test, 2026-05-14)

-outcalld/src/rules/engine.rs 16 rule eval, reload, dynamic merge
+outcalld/src/rules/engine.rs 58 CEL evaluation, reload, rule priority, dynamic merge

 outcalld/src/proxy/mod.rs 12 SNI extract, parsers, CRLF

-outcalld/src/network/mod.rs 11 subnet allocation
+outcalld/src/network/mod.rs 11 subnet allocation, CIDR validation

 outcalld/src/agent_api/mod.rs 7 permission-check protocol

-outcalld/src/docker/mod.rs 7 docker network paths
+outcalld/src/docker/mod.rs 7 docker network create/destroy paths

-outcalld/src/dynamic/mod.rs 5 dynamic rule merge
+outcalld/src/dynamic/mod.rs 5 dynamic rule merge into active set

 outcall-agent/src/main.rs 4 tool-call invocation parsing

-outcalld/src/dns/mod.rs 3 happy path + cache
+outcalld/src/dns/mod.rs 3 DNS filter happy path + cache

 outcall-ui/src/lib.rs 2 UI types